bongatesting/https-github.com-Fastcomm-higuru_portal_tests-/README.md

-# hellothing_portal_tests
+# hiGuru Web Widget Tests
-Portal Testing for Hello Thing and different branding
+Testing All platforms and websites where the hiGugru widget is active